 The Labor Studies Program draws from the expertise and experiences of faculty from across many different disciplines to offer students a comprehensive look at the nature and meaning of human work.
 Classes are small and collaborative.
 You will be encouraged to interact in lively discussion, share your insights and voice your opinions.

-Peace studies at Manhattan College is an interdisciplinary field, which is why our expert faculty are drawn from 14 different disciplines across the College, from the social sciences, the humanities, business, and the natural and applied sciences.
+Peace and justice studies at Manhattan College is an interdisciplinary field, which is why our expert faculty are drawn from 14 different disciplines across the College, from the social sciences, the humanities, business, and the natural and applied sciences.

 The Philosophy Department is comprised of a tight-knit group of faculty who teach a wide variety of courses from ancient philosophy to today’s ethical dilemmas.
 These are the same dedicated professors who take on research projects with their students, helping them to identify their passions and preparing them for graduate school and doctoral work.